Precipitation Downscaling with Spatiotemporal Video Diffusion: Model Architecture

-\begin{itemize} \item \texttt{ChannelDim}: channel dimension of all the components in the first downsampling layer of the U-Net \cite{ronneberger2015u} style structure used in our approach. \item \texttt{ChannelMultipliers}: channel dimension multipliers for subsequent downsampling layers (including the first layer) in both the flow-prediction and denoising modules.
-The upsampling layer multipliers follow the reverse sequence. \item \texttt{ResBlock}: leverages a standard implementation of ResBlock \cite{he2016deep}, i.e., two blocks each with a weight-standardised convolution \cite{qiao2019micro} of $3\times3$ kernel, Group Normalization over groups of 8 and SiLU activation, followed by a channel-adjusting $1\times1$ convolution. \item \texttt{LinearAttention}: leverages a standard implementation of linear attention with 4 attention heads, each 32 dimensional. \item \texttt{MLP}: conditioning on the denoising step $n$ is achieved through this block which uses 32-dimensional random Fourier features, followed a linear layer, GELU activation and another linear layer to transform the noise step to a higher dimension. \item \texttt{Cov/TransCov}: these are convolutional ($3\times3$ kernel) downsampling and upsampling blocks that change the spatial size by a factor of 2. \end{itemize}
+\begin{itemize} \item \texttt{ChannelDim}: \texttt{ResBlock} channel dimension for first contractive layer of UNet. \item \texttt{ChannelMultipliers}: channel dimension multipliers for subsequent contractive layers (including the first layer) in both the downscaling and denoising modules.
+The expansive layer multipliers follow in reverse. \item \texttt{ResBlock}: a standard ResBlock implementation consisting of two blocks, each with a weight-standardised convolution using a $3\times3$ kernel, Group Normalization over groups of 8 and SiLU activation, followed by a channel-adjusting $1\times1$ convolution. \item \texttt{Attention}: a standard implementation of quadratic or linear attention, incorporating 4 attention heads, each with a 32-dimensional representation.
+Using a $3\times3$ convolutional kernel, query, key, and value feature maps are generated, resulting in feature maps of size \textsc{[b $\times$ t, h $\times$ c, x, y]}, where \textsc{b, t, c, x}, and \textsc{y} denote batch, time, channel, height, and width, respectively, with \textsc{h} representing the number of heads.
+These feature maps are rearranged to \textsc{[batch, head, channel, token]}), facilitating self-attention between \textsc{token}s of \textsc{channel} dimensions.
+The rearrangement order determines whether spatial or temporal self-attention is performed.
+Subsequently, the feature maps revert to their original format, upon which a separate convolution operation is conducted, followed by layer normalization to project the feature maps back to their original dimensions, akin to their state before the initial convolution within the attention block.
+Further elaboration on the rearrangement choices for the variants is discussed, adhering to \textit{einops}\footnote{https://einops.rocks/1-einops-basics/} notation: \begin{itemize} \item \texttt{Q-Spatial}: quadratic variant applied in the bottleneck layer; self attends between every pixel of the feature map with the following rearrangement : \textsc{[b $\times$ t, h $\times$ c, x, y] -> [b $\times$ t, h, c, x $\times$ y]} \item \texttt{Q-Temporal}: quadratic variant applied in the bottleneck layer; self attends between feature maps across time with the following rearrangement : \textsc{[b $\times$ t, h $\times$ c, x, y] -> [b, h, c $\times$ x $\times$ y, t]} \item \texttt{L-Spatial}: linear variant applied in expansive and contractive layers of UNet; self attends between every pixel within a patch of the feature map with the following rearrangement : \textsc{[b $\times$ t, h $\times$ c, x $\times$ p, y $\times$ p] -> [b $\times$ t, h $\times$ x $\times$ y, c, p $\times$ p]} where \textsc{p} is patch size, starting with 192, halving at each contractive layer and doubling at each expansive layer. \item \texttt{L-Temporal}: linear variant applied in expansive and contractive layers of UNet; self attends between feature maps across time in a channel factorised manner with the following rearrangement : \textsc{[b $\times$ t, h $\times$ c, x, y] -> [b, h $\times$ x $\times$ y, c, t]} \end{itemize} \item \texttt{MLP}: conditioning on the denoising step $n$ is achieved through this block, which uses 32-dimensional random Fourier features, followed by a linear layer, GELU activation and another linear layer to transform the noise step to a higher dimension. \item \texttt{Cov/TransCov}: these are convolutional ($3\times3$ kernel) downsampling and upsampling blocks that change the spatial size by a factor of 2. \end{itemize}